Gabaghoulios/Capstone_1/README.md

 1. How do annual members and casual riders use Cyclistic bikes dierently?
 2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to inuence casual riders to become members?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 ## Prepare